A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Towards a fractal model of the hierarchical cascade

-Then, $\mathcal{F}$ is the root solution of the previous equation that can be computed numerically.
+Consequently, $\mathcal{F}$ is the root solution of the previous equation, and can be computed numerically.
 With the definition of the exponent $x_l$, $\mathcal{F}$ is independent of the set of scales $s_l$ available.
-Indeed, a different set of scales would have no impact on the theoretical value of $\mathcal{F}$ since it is defined with respect to a fixed, arbitrary scaling ratio $r_0$.
-However, some of the hierarchical structures in NGC$~$2264's data contain multiple graph-sources whereas Equation \ref{eq:fractality} accounts for networks with single graph-source.
-For each graph-source $i$ of a structure we compute a fractality $\mathcal{F}_i$ that is computed from the sub-network described by all the nodes that are directly affiliated to this graph-source $i$.
-For example, consider a hierarchical structure with a graph-source $i = 0$ that is linked with nodes labelled $A$, $B$, $C$.
-Another graph-source $i = 1$ is affiliated to nodes $C$, $D$ and $E$.
-Then, $\mathcal{F}_0$ is computed from nodes $A$, $B$, $C$ regardless of $D$ and $E$ even though they are part of the structure.
-Similarly, $\mathcal{F}_1$ is computed from nodes $C$, $D$, $E$.
-Hence, the fractality of the whole structure is defined as the average of these individual fractality coefficient over all the graph-sources:
+Indeed, a different set of scales would have no impact on the theoretical value of $\mathcal{F}$ because it is defined with respect to a fixed, arbitrary scaling ratio $r_0$.
+However, some of the hierarchical structures in the data for NGC$~$2264 contain multiple graph-sources, whereas Equation \ref{eq:fractality} accounts for networks with a single graph-source.
+For each graph-source $i$ of a structure, we compute a fractality $\mathcal{F}_i$ that is computed from the subnetwork described by all the nodes that are directly affiliated to this graph-source $i$.
+For example, consider a hierarchical structure with a graph-source $i = 0$ that is linked with nodes labelled $A$, $B$, and $C$.
+Another graph-source $i = 1$ is affiliated to nodes $C$, $D,$ and $E$.
+Then, $\mathcal{F}_0$ is computed from nodes $A$, $B$, and $C$ regardless of $D$ and $E,$ even though these latter are part of the structure.
+Similarly, $\mathcal{F}_1$ is computed from nodes $C$, $D$, and $E$.
+Hence, the fractality of the whole structure is defined as the average of these individual fractality coefficients over all the graph-sources:

-The measurement of $\mathcal{F}$ can be done to any network built under our graph-theoretic representation, whether data comes from the model or real data.
-From this measurement, we can assess the number of subdivisions one equivalent fractal network would have with the same amount of level.
-We can evaluate the production of substructures scale by scale and compares it with an equivalent fractal network using our fractal model.
+The measurement of $\mathcal{F}$ can be performed for any network built under our graph-theoretic representation, whether data comes from the model or real data.
+From this measurement, we can assess the number of subdivisions one equivalent fractal network would have with the same number of levels.
+We can evaluate the production of substructures scale by scale and compare it with an equivalent fractal network using our fractal model.